 - 4 national parks (Belovezhskaya Pushcha; Pripyatsky, Braslav Lakes, Narochansky);

-Belarus is one of the world's leaders in restoration of degraded wetland ecosystems: more than 50,000 hectares of disturbed inefficiently drained wetlands have been returned back to nature.
+Belarus is one of the world's leaders in restoration of degraded wetland ecosystems.

 5,500 historical and cultural values are protected by the state.
 Four objects are included in the UNESCO World Heritage List: Belovezhskaya Pushcha, Mir Castle Complex, Struve Geodetic Arc, Architectural, Residential and Cultural Complex of the Radziwill Family at Nesvizh.